tyhopp/t-rss-reader/infra/README.md

 Set up and tear down these resources in AWS via Terraform:

-- DynamoDB table
+- DynamoDB tables
 - Lambda functions
-- API Gateway
+- API Gateways
 - IAM roles and policies

 ## Endpoints

-After creating all the resources you end up with three endpoints:
+After creating all the resources you end up with these endpoints:

 - `/login`
   - `POST` takes your password and returns a [JSON Web Token](https://jwt.io/) to use with subsequent requests